Isaac Paredes Player Props: Rays vs. Yankees

 Isaac Paredes At The Plate

-- Paredes has had an RBI in 36 games this year (39.1%), including 10 multi-RBI outings (10.9%).
-He has also driven home three or more of his team's runs in seven contests.
+- Paredes has had at least one RBI in 39.8% of his games this season (37 of 93), with two or more RBI 10 times (10.8%).
+He has also accounted for three or more of his team's runs in seven contests.

+- He has scored in 36 games this year, with multiple runs 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.